58 across: Portuguese man-o-war (01/30)

 Part I

 Everyone knows Mae West.
-Even if you have never seen a her in a film, we all know at least one of her famous lines.
+Even if you have never seen a her in a film, I am sure you know at least one of her famous lines.

 i.e. “Why don’t you come up an see me sometime..ooh”